lilianricaud/presentations/stigmergy-presentation-ncraft2017.md

 <!---
 # Command and control

+For larger groups having a leader and a chain of command becomes essential.

 Works well for large groups, but uniformize individuals.

 This is not really a game anymore and individuals tend to be treated like machines